Incommensurate Twisted Bilayer Graphene: emerging quasi-periodicity and stability: Main result

-As we noted above, the accumulation of small divisors can only occur when $|l b+m b'+p_{F,i}^{\o}-p_{F,j}^{\o'}|$ is small.
-For generic values of $\theta$ (for which $s_\theta$ or $c_\theta$ is irrational), this happens when $l,m$ are large enough, and the basic issue for stability is if small divisors are balanced by the fact that the interlayer hopping is weak for large values of $l,m$.
-We therefore need to quantify the relation between the size of $lb+mb'+p_{F,i}^\omega-p_{F,j}^{\omega'}$ and that of $l,m$, which we do using number theoretical considerations.
-One such consideration is the so called {\it Diophantine} condition, which consists in restricting ourselves to values of $\theta$ for which, for any $\o, \o', i, j$ \be|p_{F,i}^\o-p_{F,j}^{\o'}+l b+m b'|\ge {C_0\over |y|^\t} . \ee where $y$ is either $y=l$ or $y=m$ and $y\neq0$, If this is satisfied, then when $|p_{F,i}^\o-p_{F,j}^{\o'}+l b+m b'|=O(\epsilon)$, then \be O(\e)\ge C_0 |l|^{-\t}.\ee Therefore $|l|\ge \e^{-1/\t}$, and, due to the exponential decay of $\hat \varsigma$ in $\tau^{(1)}$ (see (\ref{interlayer})), so $|\t^{(1)}_l(k+l b)|\le e^{-\kappa\e^{-1/\t}}$ which compensates the small divisors $\e^{-2}$.
-This simple argument says that small divisors due to adjacent propagators do not accumulate.
-Of course this argument is not sufficient to prove the convergence of the series, and then the persistence of cones; it says only that two adjacent propagators cannot be simultaneously small but it says nothing about non adjacent ones, which is the generic case.
+As we noted above, the accumulation of small divisors can only occur when $|l b + m b' + K^i_{\o} - K^j_{\o'}|$ is small.
+For generic values of $\theta$ (for which $s_\theta$ or $c_\theta$ is irrational), this happens when $l,m$ are large enough, and the basic issue for stability is whether small divisors are balanced by the fact that the interlayer hopping is weak for large values of $l,m$.
+We therefore need to quantify the relation between the size of $lb + mb' + K^i_\omega - K^j_{\omega'}$ and that of $l,m$, which we do using number-theoretical considerations.
+One such consideration is imposing on the angles a {\it Diophantine} condition \pref{cond}.
+We will prove in Lemma \ref{lemm:dioph} below that this condition holds for {\it most} angles, in a sense made precise below.

+If this is satisfied, then when $|K^i_\o - K^j_{\o'} + l b + m b'| = O(\epsilon)$, we have \be O(\e) \ge C_0 |l|^{-\t}. \ee Therefore $|l| \ge \e^{-1/\t}$, and, due to the exponential decay of $\hat \varsigma$ in $\tau^{(1)}$ (see (\ref{interlayer})), we get $|\t^{(1)}_l(k + l b)| \le e^{-\kappa \e^{-1/\t}}$, which compensates the small divisors $\e^{-2}$.
+This simple argument shows that small divisors due to adjacent propagators do not accumulate.
+Of course, this argument is not sufficient to prove the convergence of the series, and thus the persistence of cones; it only says that two adjacent propagators cannot be simultaneously small, but it says nothing about non-adjacent ones, which is the generic case.
 This requires a Renormalization Group analysis, as we will discuss below.

-A basic preliminary question is whether there are $\th$'s such that \pref{cond} holds.
-Such condition is usually assumed in KAM theory or in the case of fermions with quasi periodic potentials; in such cases the frequencies are independent so that the fact that there is a large measure set of them verifying \pref{cond} follows from standard notions of number theory.
-In the present case however the issue is much more subtle as all the frequencies depend on a single parameters $\th$.
-Nevertheless, we prove the following lemma. \begin{lemma} For every interval $[\th_0,\th_1]\subset[0,2\pi)$, the set $\DD:=\{\th\in [\th_0,\th_1]$ satisfying \pref{cond}$\}$ has measure $1-O(C_0/(\th_1-\th_0)^2)$, so that choosing $C_0$ small enough with respect to $\th_1-\th_0$, $\mathcal D$ has large relative measure. \end{lemma}
+We first present our main result.